eschwabe/eschwabe.github.io/_posts/2016-03-27-data-structures.markdown

 comments: true
 ---

-This series contains review materials for software engineer interview practice.
+This series contains review materials for software engineer interview questions.
 This guide provides a high-level overview on basic data structures including their implementations, related algorithms, and efficiency.

 ### **Arrays/Strings**